Time Waits for No One (Rolling Stones song)

 "Time Waits for No One" is a song by the English rock band the Rolling Stones from the 1974 album It's Only Rock 'n Roll.
 It was the first song recorded for the album.

 Credited to Mick Jagger and Keith Richards, "Time Waits for No One" is a slow-tempo, almost hypnotic song dissimilar to the ones for which the Stones are best known.
 The track features a distinctive groove that has been compared to the later song "Waiting on a Friend", which was initially recorded in late 1972.
 However, it seems like the song's unique musical inspiration seems to come more from their 1971 song Moonlight Mile and their 1973 track "Can You Hear The Music".
 It is also noted for its distinct Latin influences.
 The song begins with a riff played by Richards, repeated throughout the song.
 Drummer Charlie Watts and Bill Wyman incorporated jazz beats throughout this performance.
 Song contributor Ray Cooper provides the distinctive driving percussion for the song, including tambourine, maracas and a knocking beat that carries through the entire song like the sound of a ticking clock.
-Wyman also contributes an early use of synthesizer on a Stones track.
+Taylor also contributes an early use of synthesizer on a Stones track.
 Stones recording veteran Nicky Hopkins provides the song's swirling piano runs.